Fire Alarm Construction Standards

 Testing & Commissioning

-ACCECPTANCE OF SYSTEM: Electrical contractor shall fill out and test the system according to UC Fire Techs Acceptance List.
-Contact UC Public Safety to get the latest version applicable to the project
+ACCECPTANCE OF SYSTEM: Electrical contractor shall pretest the system and complete the Protection Systems Technician’s Acceptance Test Checklist alongside the Protection Systems Technicians.
+Contact the Department of Public Safety Protection Systems Technician Manager to get the latest version applicable to the project.

 DRAWINGS AND SUBMITTALS: The following shall be submitted to the University, and turned over to the Department of Public Safety (Emergency Services):